 With its multicultural mix of residents, it’s no wonder that the South African food menu is a delicious foray into its history and people.
-When you travel to South Africa with Ker & Downey, we have a few ideas of some South African safari food you should taste.
-Our South African Designer Ken Hermer shares some tips on what to eat when you visit Cape Town.
-“Having grown up in South Africa,” he says, “describing all these delicious foods have brought back the best of memories.”
+When you travel to South Africa with Ker & Downey, we have a few ideas of some South African safari food you must try.
+Our South African-born Designer Ken Hermer shares some tips below on what to eat when you visit Cape Town.
+“Having grown up in South Africa,” he says, “describing all these delicious foods has brought back the best of memories.”

-The name has our interest already and speaks to South Africa’s fusion of cultures.
+The cheerful name piques our interest already and speaks to South Africa’s fusion of cultures.
 If you are searching for a hearty meal, look no further.
 Bunny Chow is a half loaf of bread, hollowed out and filled up with lamb, beef, or chicken curry.
 For the full experience, try eating bunny chow with just your hands.

 When the Malay arrived to the Cape of Good Hope in the 1700s, they brought with them babotie, a ground beef South African food infused with spices.
 Expect curry powder, herbs, and dried fruit added into the meat, then topped off with a mix of egg and milk and baked to perfection.

-Cape Town is a destination for meat-lovers where even some of the snacks are carnivore-friendly.
-Biltong is similar to stateside beef jerky; before refrigerators, Afrikaners dried their meat.
+Cape Town is a destination for meat-lovers, and here, even some of the snacks are carnivore-friendly.
+Biltong is similar to stateside beef jerky; before refrigerators, Afrikaners dried their meat to preserve it.
 Sometimes coriander seeds brought from Asia are used to prepare biltong.
-“When sliced, this is a great snack with iced beer,” says Ken.
+“When sliced, this is a great snack with ice cold beer,” says Ken.

 Let’s not forget about the South African sweet treats.
 Thankfully visitors can find the traditional Dutch melktert all over town.
 Dutch settlers brought this dessert with them in the 17th century.
 Melktert can be compared to a custard tart with a cinnamon-sprinkled top.
 Are you hungry yet?